Nathan is a film critic and aspiring author with a true passion for the film industry who hopes his writings will help launch his career.

 Nic Cage started with a few minor roles, moved to comedy and drama and pretty soon became a household name.
-Now, everybody knows who Nicolas Cage is, whether it's from The Rock or from National Treasure.
+Now, everybody knows who Nicolas Cage is, whether it's from The Rock or National Treasure.
 Nic is probably one of the most versatile actors out there, covering every genre imaginable.
 Over four decades, Nic has proven his talent time and time again.
-He's made us laugh, made us cry, warmed our hearts and broke them all the same.
+He's made us laugh, made us cry, warmed our hearts, and broke them all the same.
 In this article, I will list the five best and five worst films of his career.
 As usual, there will be a complete rated filmography at the bottom.

-Best #1: Bringing Out the Dead
+1. Bringing Out the Dead

 Bringing Out the Dead is one of those films that you can't quite forget for a long time.
 Directed by the brilliant Martin Scorsese, the film follows a paramedic who is haunted by the people he couldn't save, one young girl in particular.
 He tries drinking to dull his mind, but the ghosts always come back.
 While on a call one night, he meets a woman whose father has had a massive heart attack.
 In an attempt to ease his own pain, he tries to help her as she struggles to make it through each day with the worry that her father may die any day.

 Nicolas Cage delivers an amazing performance, capturing a tortured, haunted soul brilliantly.
 Patricia Arquette was emotionally moving, making us feel sorry for her and making us hurt with her.
 The best of all was the directing.
 Not only did Scorsese capture loss and grief perfectly, but he also captured the side of paramedics that not many see: the hurt, lonely, broken spirits that many carry.
 I give the film a 4 out of 4.